Power Pace book is now in Pdf form only. Plus you get the download (version 7.4) of the computer system that works with Brisnet single data files:

-Power Pace Handicapping (A new and powerful approach to Pace Handicapping) by Bob Pandolfo (paperback book).
-The book comes with a free software program that comes on a cd (uses Brisnet single files, plus other similar file formats)
+Power Pace Handicapping (A new and powerful approach to Pace Handicapping) by Bob Pandolfo.
+The book comes with a free software program (uses Brisnet single data files)

 Power Pace Handicapping featuring The Speed And Stamina Spot Play Method for handicapping route races.
 But, the book also shows how to use pace handicapping to handicap sprints and turf races.
 In this book, I created new pace figures based on the Brisnet pace figures.
 I also included a chapter that shows you how to use the Timeform Pace figures in the same manner.
 And, the book comes with a free software program that works with Brisnet single data files, plus other formats such as Multicap and Procap files.
 The book is loaded with easy to understand examples, illustrations, and charts.
 Power Pace handicapping will help novice or experienced handicappers win more consistently.
 My game improved as I tested and developed the methodology.
 The book shows how to spot horses that have the late energy to outfinish their competition, but also the tactical speed to stay within striking range.
 Also covered is ESR (early speed rating), a dynamic longshot indicator in sprints.